wiresjs/wires-mongo/README.md

 # wires-mongo

 Wires Mongo is a simple ORM for mongodb.
 It uses native mongodb driver and does not invent any special quires.
 The driver is comprehensive enough.
-It is using Promises, and has conform to wires-domain protocol.
+It is using Promises, and conforms to wires-domain protocol.